-And here, many years later, are the facts – the state our daughter was in, the day she came to visit with her furniture friend, the day we gardened.
+And here, many years later, are the facts, the state our daughter was in, the day she came to visit with her friend, the day we had gardened.
+The day she came to confess, but changed her mind.

 What the friend thought we should have been told back then.